The Five Most Commonly-used Investment Risk Tolerance Categories

-These investors want to take the risks of winning the game by playing hard offense, but still dont want to lose too much in a short period of time.
-Most Moderately Aggressive investors want to accumulate a significant amount of wealth in the future, are willing to wait a significant amount of time for the rewards (and to recoup short-term losses), and have a little income to contribute to the portfolio over time.
+These investors want to take the risks of winning the game by playing hard offense, but still don’t want to lose too much in a short period of time.
+Most Moderately Aggressive investors want to accumulate a significant amount of wealth in the future, are willing to wait a significant amount of time for the rewards (and to recoup short-term losses), and have earned-income to contribute to the portfolio over time.

 They know they will lose a high percentage of their money if the markets go down (more than the S&P 500), but also expect to profit greatly if they go up.
 More emphasis is put on making money than preventing the loss of money.